ritiek/net-mpris/README.md

 ## What it does?

-Once everything is correctly setup, you'll be able to control remote MPRIS supported media players as if that remote media player was running on your machine.
+Once you have everything correctly setup, you'll be able to control remote MPRIS supported media players as if that remote media player was running on your machine.
 The media player will show up and be controllable from your desktop environment's sound applet.
 Such as here we have an instance of mps-youtube playing some music on my Raspberry Pi and me able to control it via my main machine